C-C-Minetest-Server/lrfurn/README.txt

 Allowing sitting onto every slots of (long)sofas Removed deprecated calls
 Translation of German (text by Xanthin) and Traditional Chinese using the built-in engine

-License:

-The origial license is WTFPL.
-However, because it is not an OSI-approved FOSS license, it is changed to CC0 in this fork.

-Living Room Furniture by thefamilygrog66 and 1F616EMO is marked with CC0 1.0.
-To view a copy of this license, visit http://creativecommons.org/publicdomain/zero/1.0